feathersui/feathersui-website/website/docs/haxe-openfl/grid-view.md

 { item: "Gala Apple", dept: "Frozen", price: "3.99", icon: "https://example.com/img/pizza.png" }
 ```

-While the default [`ItemRenderer`](./item-renderer.md) class can easily display some text and an image, creating a custom item renderer for this simple data will be a good learning exercise.
+While the default [`ItemRenderer`](./item-renderer.md) class can easily display some text and an image, creating a custom cell renderer for this simple data will be a good learning exercise.

 A custom cell renderer designed to display this data might use a [`Label`](./label.md) to display one of the strings, and an [`AssetLoader`](./asset-loader.md) to display the image.
 The following example creates a [`DisplayObjectRecycler`](https://api.feathersui.com/current/feathers/utils/DisplayObjectRecycler.html) which instantiates these components and adds them to a [`LayoutGroupItemRenderer`](./layout-group-item-renderer.md) — a special base class for custom cell renderers.